alantech/alanlang-docs/src/imports.md

 Those with experience in other module-based languages may be wondering where the `*` syntax is.
 That has been intentionally left out.
 It makes reading your own module more difficult as it can be unclear, especially when there are multiple `*` imports, where a specified name came from.

 The exception is when a data structure and a collection of functions and operators that work on that data are bundled together.
-Needing to explicitly import each of those separately would be painful, so when importing an `interface`, if that module defines a type and all functions and operators needed for that type and also exports them, `alan` will automatically pull those along as well in a quasi-Class-like fashion.
+Needing to explicitly import each of those separately would be painful, so when importing an `interface`, if that module defines a type and all functions and operators needed for that type and also exports them, Alan will automatically pull those along as well in a quasi-Class-like fashion.